SignedZ/Android-Debug-Bridge-GUI/README.md

 # Android-Debug-Bridge-Toolkit
  Welcome!
  ### Attention
- ## Note
+ ## No
- # Note
+ # No

  This project is not in English.
 This tool contains too many things.

  So you will most likely use this tool in conjunction with * translation *.  * To English speakers ~~ *

  To use this tool, you also need to cooperate with some runtime libraries `ADB Toolkit & ADB Interface` adb and fastboot.
 You must also add them to the environment variables.
-Using absolute paths will make the folders under each function have adb toolkit, then the size of the compressed package  Will grow exponentially with the addition of features (too big for you and I are not good to download)
+Using absolute paths will make the folders under each function have adb toolkit, then the size of the compressed package  Will grow exponentially with the addition of features (too big for you and not good to download)

  So all three are indispensable.